Categories

 Eye inflammations can be caused by a variety of factors, and sometimes it takes a professional diagnosis for insight into the source.

-Common Causes of Eye Inflammations
+Common Causes of Eye Inflammations:

-- Overuse of prescription and over the counter eye drops.
-Many people use eye drops to soothe mildly irritated eyes and prolonged use can cause a “rebound affect”.
+- Overuse of prescription and over the counter eye drops: Many people use eye drops to soothe mildly irritated eyes and prolonged use can cause a “rebound affect”.
 This is when your eyes become sore and irritated until you use the drops again, thus creating a kind of dependency on the eye drop affect.

-- Some illnesses such as measles, herpes, and diabetes may cause eye inflammation.
+- Illness and disease: Measles, herpes, and diabetes may cause eye inflammation.
 Sexually transmitted diseases are also easily spread to the eye area.
+Inflammatory conditions such as lupus, arthritis and irritable bowel syndrome can also be causes.

 Help for Eye Inflammation